aw/fiveforths/logs/_posts/2022-12-25-devlog-24-checking-numbers.md

 The reason is I actually want to store a number with the 3 first flag bits.
 I'll use the currently unused _user-defined_ flag and set it to `1` if the value is a number, or `0` otherwise (the current default).
 This will make it _super easy_ to identify a number in memory as opposed to a word's memory address.
 For now, that means we'll limit the actual size of a number to 29 bits instead of 32.
 We want to quickly exit the loop if the token is too long, so we add a guard right at the start of the function.

-Next, we want to initialize a few temporaries to so important values that we'll use throughout our number conversion loop:
+Next, we want to initialize a few temporaries to some important values that we'll use throughout our number conversion loop:

 ```
     mv t0, zero                 # initialize temporary to 0: holds the final integer